Is Walking Cardio?

 How Much Walking Should You Do Per Week?

-To stay healthy, you should walk as often as possible, but at a bare minimum, follow the recommendations outlined by the CDC, which calls for at least two and a half hours of moderate-intensity cardio, such as brisk walking, per week to improve overall health.
+To stay healthy, you should walk as often as possible.
+But at a bare minimum, follow the recommendations outlined by the CDC, which call for at least two and a half hours of moderate-intensity cardio, such as brisk walking, per week to improve overall health.
+At that pace, you can cover up to 10 miles of walking a week!

 But don’t think you need to walk for hours in order to see benefits.
 If you can’t fit a long session into your schedule or you’re new to exercise, meet your walking quota by breaking your sessions into smaller, more manageable pieces (e.g., two or three 15-minute walks per day).
 Remember: Every little bit counts — especially if you keep your pace brisk.